ryudox/Apache-Log-Parser/Apache Log Parser/read_me_developer.txt

 2) writer.writerow(['Potential XSS',line,'Pending'])

-#Welcome to add in regex check, however it could decrease the speed of scanning.
+#Welcome to add in regex check, I have added some examples in the README, however it could decrease the speed of scanning.
 Do balance it out!